Should I go for a degree in Industrial Design or Mechanical Engineering? [more inside]

 Help me spend my $100 Mechanical Turk credit !?!
 I have about $100 credit with Amazon's MT system and I haven't used the service for about a year.
 I just don't need it for anything.
 If you know what Mechanical Turk is (see here or here if not) please tell me how you would blow through $100 just for fun (or good use or charity or save-the-planet, etc.)

 I'm trying to choose between bachelor's degrees in mechanical engineering and electrical engineering.
 Other than jobs where you are actually "engineering" things, what jobs would each one be able to get?
 Also, I hear that engineering disciplines overlap in some ways.
 What are the similarities and differences between electrical and mechanical?
+Thank you.

 I am stuck on a "design of machine components" project.
 Anyone care to take a crack?
 Its actually a pretty simple spring problem. [more inside]

 Can you help guide me in finding a mechanical engineering job after graduation? [more inside]